chaoxu/blog/posts/2012-06-19-a-cute-theorem-involving-xor.md

     A contradiction.
 Therefore $x-y \leq x\oplus y$.

 {Remark}
-    $\oplus$, binary addition without carries, and binary substraction without borrows are the same operation.
+    $\oplus$, binary addition without carries, and binary subtraction without borrows are the same operation.
 The lemma is trivial by notice that equivalence.

 {Theorem}
     If $f:\mathbb{N}\to \mathbb{N}$ a surjection such that $x-n\leq f(x)\leq x+m$, then